miguelis/circom-documentation/background.md

 * `out = a*b + c modulo 7`

-{% hint style="info" %}
 The nice thing about circuits, is that although most **zero-knowledge protocols have an inherent complexity** that can be overwhelming for many developers, the **design of arithmetic circuits is clear and neat**.

 👉 With `circom`, you design your own circuits with your own constraints, and the compiler outputs the R1CS representation that you will need for your zero-knowledge proof.
-{% endhint %}

 Zero-knowledge permits proving **circuit satisfiability**.
 What this means is, that you can prove that you know a set of signals that satisfy the circuit, or in other words, that you know a solution to the R1CS.
 This set of signals is called **witness**.